Methadone Opiate Heroin Addiction

-Heroin is a highly addictive drug, and its abuse has repercussions that extend far beyond the individual user.
-The medical and social consequences of drug abuse – HIV/AIDS, tuberculosis, fetal effects, crime, violence, and disruptions in family, workplace, and educational environments – have a devastating impact on society and cost billions of dollars each year.
+Methadone opiate heroin are highly addictive drugs, their abuse has repercussions that extend far beyond the individual user.
+The medical and social consequences of drug abuse – HIV/AIDS, tuberculosis, fetal effects, crime, violence, and disruptions in family.
+Also workplace, and educational environments – have a devastating impact on society and cost billions of dollars each year.

 Like many other chronic diseases, addiction can be treated.
-Fortunately, the availability of treatments to manage opiate addiction and the promise from research of new and effective behavioral and pharmacological therapies provides hope for individuals who suffer from addiction and for those around them.
-For example, buprenorphine, approved by the Food and Drug Administration (FDA) in 2002, provides a less addictive alternative to methadone maintenance, reduces cravings with only mild withdrawal symptoms, and can be prescribed in the privacy of a doctor’s office.
+Fortunately, the availability of treatments to manage opiate addiction and the promise from research of new and effective behavioral and pharmacological therapies.
+Altogehter provides hope for individuals who suffer from addiction and for those around them.
+For example, buprenorphine, approved by the Food and Drug Administration (FDA) in 2002, provides a less addictive alternative to methadone maintenance.
+This reduces cravings with only mild withdrawal symptoms, and can be prescribed in the privacy of a doctor’s office.

-The National Institute on Drug Abuse (NIDA) has developed this publication to provide an overview of the state of heroin abuse and addiction.
-We hope this compilation of scientific information on heroin will help to inform readers about the harmful effects of heroin abuse and addiction as well as assist in prevention and treatment efforts.
+The National Institute on Drug Abuse (NIDA) has developed this publication.
+Hoping to provide an overview of the state of heroin abuse and addiction.
+We further hope this compilation of scientific information on heroin will help to inform readers.
+Especially about the harmful effects of heroin abuse and addiction as well as assist in prevention and treatment efforts.

 Nora D.Volkow, M.D.